jwtk/jjwt/README.md

 As a result, the `JwtBuilder` supports two distinct payload options:

-* `setContent` if you would like the `payload` to be arbitrary byte array content, and
+* `content` if you would like the payload to be arbitrary byte array content, or
-* `setClaims` (and supporting helper methods) if you would like the `payload` to be a JSON Claims `Object`.
+* `claims` (and supporting helper methods) if you would like the payload to be a JSON Claims `Object`.

 Either option may be used, but not both.
-Using both will cause `build()` to throw an exception.
+Using both will cause `compact()` to throw an exception.

 <a name="jwt-content"></a>
 #### Arbitrary Content

-You can set the JWT `payload` to be any arbitrary byte array content by using the `JwtBuilder` `setContent` method.
+You can set the JWT payload to be any arbitrary byte array content by using the `JwtBuilder` `content` method.
 For example:

 ```java